A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: A Two-parameter Generalization of the R e nyi Entropy

 We consider first the set $\Omega_n^\ast$ of all sub-probability distributions over the finite state-space as defined in (\ref{EQ:ProbSet_finite_gen}).
 Given two positive reals $\alpha, \beta$, we define a generalized entropy measure of any $P\in \Omega_n^\ast$ as

 We can extend its definition at $\alpha=\beta$ through the limiting functional as $\alpha\rightarrow\beta$, which is given by

 Note that $\mathcal{E}_{1,1}^{LN}(P)$ does not necessarily coincide with the corresponding (generalized) Shannon entropy (\ref{EQ:Shannon_entropy_sp}) for a sub-probability $P\in \Omega_n^\ast$, but does so for the probability distributions having unit sum ($P\in \Omega_n$).
-Similarly, restricting to the probability distributions $P\in \Omega_n$, if we take any one of the two tuning parameters $\alpha$, $\beta$ to be one, then the generalized entropy in (\ref{EQ:LN_entropy}) coincides with the Renyi entropy in (\ref{EQ:Renyi_entropy}).
-The functional forms of these generalized entropies are initially found in \cite{Ghosh/Basu:2018} originating from the generalized $(\alpha, \beta)$-relative entropy of a probability distribution $P$ with respect to a uniform distribution; the authors had referred to them as the possible generalized Renyi entropy just by examining their maximum and minimum values over $P\in \Omega_n$.
-However, since there are several generalized version of Renyi entropy available in the literature, by noting their similarity with the $(\alpha, \beta)$-Norm entropy, we will denote the generalized family of entropies given by (\ref{EQ:LN_entropy}) and (\ref{EQ:LN_entropy0}) as the Logarithmic ($\alpha, \beta$)-Norm entropy, or simply the Logarithmic Norm-Entropy (LNE) of $P\in\Omega_n^\ast$.
-Note that, interestingly, $\mathcal{E}_{\alpha, \beta}^{LN}(P)$ is symmetric in the tuning parameters $\alpha, \beta$.
+Similarly, if $P\in \Omega_n$ and any one of the two tuning parameters $\alpha$, $\beta$ assumes the value one, the generalized entropy in (\ref{EQ:LN_entropy}) coincides with the R\'{e}nyi entropy in (\ref{EQ:renyi_entropy}).

-The major advantage of the functional forms of the LNE given in (\ref{EQ:LN_entropy}) and (\ref{EQ:LN_entropy0}) is its scale invariance property: $\mathcal{E}_{\alpha, \beta}^{LN}(cP) =\mathcal{E}_{\alpha, \beta}^{LN}(P)$ for any $P\in \Omega_n^\ast$, $c, \alpha, \beta >0$.
-This striking property is satisfied neither by the Shannon entropy nor its existing generalizations like Renyi, Tsallis entropies or those given in (\ref{EQ:Kapur_entropy})--(\ref{EQ:rsNorm_entropy}).
-Therefore, it appears that the LNE is the first two-parameter generalization of the Shannon and Renyi entropy over $P\in\Omega_n$ that is scale invariant over the larger set of sub-probability distributions $\Omega_n^\ast$.
-We will see further usefulness of this property in deriving the maximum entropy distributions in Section \ref{SEC:LNE_MaxEnt}.
+The major advantage of the functional forms of the our proposed entropy, given in (\ref{EQ:LN_entropy}) and (\ref{EQ:LN_entropy0}), is its scale-invariance property: $\mathcal{E}_{\alpha, \beta}^{LN}(cP) =\mathcal{E}_{\alpha, \beta}^{LN}(P)$ for any $P\in \Omega_n^\ast$ and $c, \alpha, \beta >0$ such that $cP\in\Omega_n^\ast$.
+This striking property is satisfied neither by the Shannon entropy nor its existing generalizations like the R\'{e}nyi entropy, the Tsallis entropy or those given in (\ref{EQ:Kapur_entropy})--(\ref{EQ:rsNorm_entropy}).
+However, there are clear similarities of the proposed functional form in (\ref{EQ:LN_entropy}) with the entropy formulas in (\ref{EQ:Kapur_entropy})--(\ref{EQ:rsNorm_entropy}) which motivated our construction.
+Instead of considering the difference between two norms as in the $(\alpha, \beta)$-Norm entropy in (\ref{EQ:rsNorm_entropy}), we consider the difference between their logarithms which generates a scale-invariant functional form.
+Similarly the difference with the entropy in (\ref{EQ:Kapur_entropy}) can be seen only in the power of the terms within the logarithm which is imposed to make our entropy in (\ref{EQ:LN_entropy}) scale-invariant.